Snazzie/Rhythm-Unity/README.md

 * Advance UI modding
 * Feature full API

-If you're interested in taking part of this project, feel free to email me :)
+If you're interested in taking part of this project, feel free to contact me :)

 Excuse the non clean code. theres a lot of trial and error in this project and clean code is not number 1 priority atm as it will most likely be rewritten :/